 Sunset Views at Mirador San Nicolas

-Keep an eye on the time to make sure you arrive at Mirador San Nicolas, also called Plaza de San Nicolas, before sunset.
-I will warn you that it’s going to be crowded.
+Keep an eye on the time to ensure you arrive at Mirador San Nicolas, also called Plaza de San Nicolas, before sunset.
+I will warn you, it’s going to be crowded.

 Once you arrive you’ll see why as the view of the Alhambra is spectacular.
 It’s lively this time of day as there are usually flamenco dancers and guitarists performing, vendors selling cheap souvenirs, and visitors enjoying a glass of wine while taking in the view.